 Overall ValuStrat research reveals that real estate sectors have continued to decline in both sales and rental values.
 We expect demand to remain stable due to fundamentals of a growing young population, reducing family size, increasing middle-class and a sizeable affluent population - all of which keeps the long-term growth potential intact.
 Despite short term challenges, both investors and buyers remaining cautious, the Saudi economy has shown signs of ambition with the government unveiling a number of reforms, including full foreign ownership of retail and wholesale operations along with opening up of the Tadawul Stock Market to foreign investment as well as the reforms mentioned in the previous section referred above.
 As mentioned earlier, KSA experienced positive growth by oil price rise in the first quarter of 2018; hence the main driver of the recovery remains oil.
-Over 2018 we envisage the Kingdom's consumer outlook to be more favourable in economic conditions.
+Over 2018 we envisage the Kingdom's consumer outlook to be more favorable in economic conditions.

 Moreover, tax on development land implemented in 2017 has kept the construction sector afloat, encouraging real estate developers.
 Adapting to a new KSA economic reality has been inevitable, although the Kingdom's oil dynamics remain pivotal for future development within the KSA 2030 economic vision plan.
 In latter part of 2017, the Public Investment Fund (PIF), Saudi Arabia's sovereign wealth fund set up a real estate refinancing company aimed at advancing home ownership in the Kingdom, which suffers from a shortage of affordable housing.
 This initiative will create stability and growth in the Kingdom's housing sector by injecting liquidity and capital into the market.
 Another plan to help kick start the real estate market by boosting the contribution of real estate finance to the non-oil GDP part.
-All in all, market volatility remains currently, and prices are likely to witness further deterioration in the short term.
-A watching brief should be kept on the economy, although we expect the economy to gather some pace later in 2019.